jerryOkafor/Frugal/Readme.md

 ```
 ./gradlew test
 ```
-Note : This project has [Fastlane]() enabled, so if you like fastlane, you can list the lanes and select the one yu wish to run.
+Note : This project has [Fastlane]() enabled, so if you like Fastlane, you can list the lanes and select the one yu wish to run.

 ## Deployment